 Finally, “Harry Hood” brought the set to a fantastic finish.
 This version flirted with type-two before its typically magnificent peak.
 “Say it to Me S.A.N.T.O.S.” closed out the night with a bang, complete with “Martian Monster” quotes.

-Check out Tuesday’s full setlist – as it appears in our Box Scores section – below:
+Watch both set openers and check out the full setlist – as it appears in our Box Scores section – below:

 July 13, 2019

 Alpine Valley Music Theatre East Troy, WI

 Set I: AC/DC Bag > NICU, Shade, Funky Bitch, Blaze On, Ya Mar, Frost, The Sloth, Fuck Your Face, My Friend, My Friend, The Final Hurrah > Character Zero